- The Harbour Loop is approximately a 2.5 mile walk around Bristol Harbour.

 - At the end of the walkway you pass between 125cm wide bollards.

-- There is a steep concrete slope leading to a moderate tarmac slope.
+- There is a steep concrete slope leading to a slight tarmac slope.

 - At the top of the slopes is a 97cm wide gap between bollards.